sourcegraph/handbook/content/departments/people-talent/talent/process/engineering_interview_process_candidates.md

 - **Preparation:** Not Mandatory, since we can set up the exercise without it - Create (free) accounts on https://www.figma.com/ and https://codesandbox.io/.

+#### Release / Tooling Engineer Take-Home Assignment Walkthrough

+- **Interviewers:** two engineers from the Sourcegraph team

+- **Duration:** 60-minutes

+- **Details:** Two engineers will have you walk them through your take-home exercise.
+Please be prepared to discuss your results and answer any follow up questions that they have.

 #### Delivery: Pairing Exercise

 - **Interviewers:** one engineer on the Delivery team